Sexual Harassment Reports and Investigations

 Step 7.
 Evaluate the Evidence

+Standard of Proof.
+The SHO must decide what the facts are in any given investigation.
+A “fact” is an actual event or circumstance established by the evidence.
 The standard applied is a “preponderance of the evidence.”
-This means, that the evidence shows, more likely than not, that an alleged event or circumstance occurred.
+This means that the evidence shows, more likely than not, that an alleged event or circumstance occurred.
 It is not enough that alleged conduct could have occurred.
 Instead, the SHO must determine that it is more likely than not that the alleged conduct actually occurred.
-Otherwise, the SHO must deem an allegation unsubstantiated.
+Otherwise, the SHO must deem the allegation unsubstantiated.

 Assemble the Evidence